ponyta/ponyta.github.io/_posts/2018-09-24-the-recurse-center.md

 ---
 layout: post
 title: The Recurse Center
-categories: update recurse
+tags: update recurse
 ---

 Today is the first day of my 3 month batch at the [Recurse Center](https://www.recurse.com/)!
-Last month, I quit working at BiblioCommons to pursue new opportunities, and dedicating the next 3 months to growing as a programmer.
+Last month, I quit working at BiblioCommons to pursue new opportunities and dedicate the next 3 months to growing as a programmer.
 It's quite overwhelming and scary (I've met so many new people in the last 24 hours!), but also exciting.

 It's been a month of big changes for me: I moved out of my apartment by the St. Lawrence Market, I left my cat in Markham with my parents, I flew